How To Spend Pre-seed Funding

 - Crafting content

-Produce high-quality content that tells potential investors what your company is striving for and truly demonstrates the value of your products or services.
+Produce high-quality content that tells potential investors what your company is striving for and that truly demonstrates the value of your products or services.

 - Utilizing social media